There are lots of reasons you might want to find trending content, including:

 11. Google Trends

-To the left of the page, you’ll see the title of the trending topic.
+To the left of the page, you’ll see the title and/or keywords of the trending topic.
 To the right, you’ll see an image link that will take you through to the top source for that topic.

-Another pretty nifty feature of Google Trends is the ability to view not just the top article for a topic, but all relevant articles for a trending topic.
+Another nifty feature of Google Trends is the ability to view not just the top article for a topic, but all relevant articles for a trending topic.
 To access that information, simply click on a title of interest.

 12. Social Media

-This final tip doesn’t involve using content discovery tools, and there’s no need to worry about the value a paid account offers against the free version.
+This tip doesn’t involve using content discovery tools, and there’s no need to worry about the value a paid account offers against the free version.

 You simply need a little bit of time and patience.